shortstheory/shortstheory.github.io/_drafts/warstory.md

 Gliscor is healed by poison.

 HP Ice is a standard move on Eelektross.
-It's always a good idea to
+It\'s always a good idea to

 scout out a move (and to stall Trick Room) before making my next one.

-Gengar's Shadow Ball smashes the Lunar Pokemon for a hefty amount
+Gengar\'s Shadow Ball smashes the Lunar Pokemon for a hefty amount

 damage.
 (Expert Belt :D) Knowing that 2HKOing Cresselia is a